-Featured below is information about three most visited by Butler students
+Featured below is information about four most visited areas by Butler students!

 Located about 10 minutes from Butler’s campus, you can stroll, jog, find food, stores, and other attractions and events in this Indianapolis Cultural District.
 An urban design blog calls Broad Ripple "the most widely known neighborhood in the city."